The Ultimate Guide

 Like a sole trader, a partnership has no special legal status.
 The partners are jointly responsible for the debts of the business.
 And actions of one partner will bind the other which means that both partners are equally responsible for the actions of the other.
 This makes it really important to know who you are going into partnership with.

-This sets out how a partnership will operate.
+A partnership agreement sets out how a partnership will operate.
 The agreement needs to document how ownership and control will be divided between the partners.
 Once you start asking questions, even a simple agreement can become long and complicated.
 Putting the correct agreement in place right from the start saves a lot of issues in the long run.

 The types of things that you should cover in a partnership agreement include: